exercism/research_experiment_1/exercises/ruby-1-b/README.md

 You are given a collection of library books, and your job is to import them into the library's catalog system.
-The books are in a text file which provides a title, ISBN, author, and publishing date for each book.
+The books are in a text file which provides a title, ISBN, author, and publishing year for each book.

 Write the methods that will import the data for the books from the text file to the library's catalog system.